[Norsk]

 Here the so-called Law of Jante triumphs, a etiquette on how to behave in Scandinavia, human rights.
 Personally, I think it is very problematic when this dominates everywhere.

-Parallel to increasing coercion, the possibility of medical treatment has been severely curtailed.
+Parallel to increasing coercion, the possibility of medication-free treatment has been severely curtailed.
 Science journalist Robert Whitaker has written about it: “The Dying of the Light: Norway’s “Medication-Free” Services for Psychotic Patients Are Fading Away”.

 The Ombudsman has indeed determined that forced drugging is against the law: Peter Gøtzsche “Forced Drugging with Antipsychotics is Against the Law: Decision in Norway”.
-But leading psychiatrists have subsequently claimed, with reference to Zhou et al 2017, that there is “high probability, it can lead to recovery or significant improvement in the patient’s condition” because 80% of patients achieve minimal symptom reduction.
+But leading psychiatrists have subsequently claimed, with reference to Zhu et al 2017, that there is “high probability, it can lead to recovery or significant improvement in the patient’s condition” because 80% of patients achieve minimal symptom reduction.
 However, there is no placebo group and minimal symptom reduction cannot achieve a high probability of significant improvement.

 How is this development of ever-increasing coercion possible?
 In Norway, on average, 5 murders per year are committed by psychiatric patients.
 That corresponds to a risk of 1 in a million, as Norway has 5 million inhabitants.
 Nevertheless, the press exaggerates every murder to create a mood against forced reduction.